 Have relevant and thoughtful questions prepared for your interviewer.

 Stay relaxed, and enjoy the opportunity to teach someone about yourself, and learn about a company.

 During the mock interview, we'll have questions that cover a few areas.
 These are by no means formal interview sections, and some interviews may focus on one area or another, but as a general rule these are present in one form or another in just about every interview.
 You'll have one or more questions from each section in your mock interview.
-For the purposes of the mock interview, we'll conduct the interview as if you were applying to work at Epicodus as a developer.
+For the purposes of the mock interview, we'll conduct the interview as if you were applying to work at a general start-up.

 These are "get to know you" questions about yourself, and about your previous education, experience and motivations.

 Your goal should be to explain the ways life has been preparing you to become a developer.
 General biographical information should be kept to a minimum.
 If you have prior programming experience you can talk about any coding you did as a kid or in school.
 If you're newer to coding you can emphasize parts of jobs where you worked with computers or spreadsheets, and tell about any computer skills you developed on your own.

 Either way, make sure to emphasize the skills that have served you well as a student and developer, for example problem solving skills, critical thinking, organizational skills and so on.
 You want to show the interviewer you're passionate by illustrating how these skills have come up in different ways throughout your life.
 All together, this overview about yourself should be packaged as an elevator pitch- succinct, relevant, and to the point.

 These are discussion questions which give you a chance to showcase your knowledge about programming tools and concepts.
 This is different from a technical question.

 Be well prepared for these interview questions and know how to answer them.
 These are generally less about your technical skill set and more about your work ethic and ability to collaborate with others.
 The general format they’re looking for is called STAR.
 It means: